 Economic benefits to education

-Prior research has suggested that lottery consumers may consider how their purchases will be spent, perhaps motivated by altruism or a desire to improve educational opportunities.
+Prior research has suggested that Live Draw Sidney consumers may consider how their purchases will be spent, perhaps motivated by altruism or a desire to improve educational opportunities.
 This paper tests the impact of educational earmarking on lottery purchases in the US, looking at sales data from 1980 to 2000.
 It finds that lottery sales increase by as much as eleven percent in states that earmark their revenue to education.
 However, it remains unclear how much of the impact of educational earmarking on lottery purchases can be attributed to propensity to purchase based on a person’s ethical views about lottery.

 Marketing to lower-income people